tanchunsiong/Zoom_MeetingSDK_Windows_RawDataDemos/CaptionDemo/README.md

-# Meeting SDK for Windows - Send Video Raw Data
+# Meeting SDK for Windows - CaptionDemo

-A Windows C++ Application demonstrate Zoom Meeting SDK sending Video raw data to a Zoom Meeting.
+A Windows C++ Application demonstrate Zoom Meeting SDK Caption related demos in a Zoom Meeting.

 # Install vcpkg for adding dependency libs.
 You might need to use Powershell (as administrator) or Windows Terminal to execute the sh script files